-The Story of Eric Clapton’s Glossy, Misunderstood ‘Behind the Sun’
+Why Eric Clapton’s ‘Behind the Sun’ Never Had a Chance

-Often overlooked and generally derided, Eric Clapton's Behind the Sun tends to challenge your expectations, and even your memory, today.
+Often overlooked and generally derided, Eric Clapton's Behind the Sun tends to challenge your expectations today – and even your memory.

 No, Clapton wasn't sent hurtling toward a plasticine MTV sound by new producer Phil Collins.
 In fact, the most overtly glossy items on Behind the Sun – which was released on March 11, 1985 – were added later, after Warner Bros. rejected an early version of the project because it wasn't commercial enough.